toilet bubbling while shower is running indicating shared drain or vent pressure issue

 3. Gurgling Sounds in Pipes

-Unusual sounds often indicate airflow disruption or pressure imbalance.
+Unusual sounds often indicate airflow disruption and pressure movement within the system rather than smooth operation.

 4. Unpleasant Odors

-Odors may suggest that venting is not functioning properly.
+Odors may suggest that venting is not functioning properly, allowing gases to move in unintended directions.

 5. Changing Water Levels

-Fluctuations in water levels may reflect pressure inconsistencies within the plumbing system.
+Fluctuations in water levels can reflect pressure inconsistencies that affect how fixtures respond during use.

 How This Problem Develops Over Time

-Over time, additional symptoms may appear, indicating that the condition is affecting more of the plumbing system.
+Over time, additional symptoms may appear across multiple fixtures, indicating that the condition is affecting a larger portion of the plumbing system rather than remaining localized.

 How This Differs From Other Toilet Noises

-This distinction helps identify the problem as part of a broader plumbing behavior.
+Understanding this difference helps identify the issue as part of a broader plumbing condition rather than focusing only on the toilet itself.

 Why This Should Not Be Ignored